 with bit by bit, by using mindfulness and meditation in order to relax and find

-one’s center.
+one’s center, or also grabbing a bag of CBD gummies.
 Setting up routines and lifestyle practices can help to minimize

 anxiety, as the more someone performs something, the less likely it will be to